-Your position in the procession is after the choir and any flags or banners and before any members of the altar party.
+Your position in the procession is after the choir and any flags or banners and before the priests.
 Hold the book vertically by the bottom edge in front of your chest with the cover facing forward.
 When you reach the end of the aisle, enter the sanctuary and step up to the altar and place the Gospel book in the center of the book stand.
-After putting the book away, walk to the left and enter the sacristy and take your seat in the transept.
+Then walk to the left and enter the sacristy and take your seat in the transept.